 Training until exhaustion will only lead to over-training, reduced endurance and, possibly, illness.
 Scroll up to remember how.

 A good rule of thumb is to spend on average 80% of the time on low intensity work and leave 20% for high training intensity.
-Such proportion will allow the body to build speed and endurance and not over-train.
-Just remember to still avoid muscle fatigue in those 20%.
+It will allow the body to build speed and endurance and at the same time will leave enough time for a proper post workout recovery.
+Just do not forget to avoid muscle fatigue in those 20%.

 How to measure training intensity